Who is building, managing and decommissioning our Ai-enabled future?

 We don’t know what this new type of engineering will be called yet, but we know we need it if we are to build a safe, sustainable and responsible future.

 And we know that we need to be explicit about values along the way.
-So we are shaping a different set of conversations about people and technology, conversations that will include voices from unexpected places.
+So we are shaping a different set of conversations about people, technology and the environment, conversations that will include voices from unexpected places.
+We are looking to cybernetics as an approach to scale the future, to make sense of the systems that shape our world and create the next generation of critical thinkers and doers.

 How else can we navigate this data-driven, digital world, and make it into a place that reflects all our humanity, all our cultures and all our cares, and ensures that we are responsible custodians of planet earth?